Skip to main content

 How many active volcanoes are there in Iceland?

 Iceland has about 130 volcanoes, and over 30 are currently active.
 An active volcano is one that's had a historically recent eruption or could erupt in the future.
-But keep in mind that just because a volcano is 'active', it doesn't necessarily mean it's currently erupting.
+An active volcano is one that has erupted in recent geological history or is considered capable of erupting in the future.
+Not all active volcanoes are currently erupting.

 Volcano eruptions occur most often at the boundaries between tectonic plates.
 Iceland sits on top of the Mid-Atlantic Ridge, where the North American and Eurasian plates are pulling apart.
 This is why the country has so many volcanoes.